alberttheprince/rpemotes-reborn/README.md

 | /reset mood | Remove preferred mood and set default |
 | /reset walk | Remove last walkstyle and set default |

+Having problems with users "abusing" certain walk styles? rpemotes-reborn checks if a user has an "abusable" walk style from another saved and clears it when they join.
+Additionally, you can use a resource like [rpemotes-punishment](https://github.com/alberttheprince/rpemotes-punishment/) to trip players abusing these emotes.

+Just want to remove them?
+Delete the following walk styles from Animationlist.lua:

+Bigfoot, Hurry, Hurry2, Hurry3, Flee, Flee2, Flee3, Flee4, and Flee5

 # No Idle Cam 📷

 No Idle Cam allows players to disable the idle camera animation on foot and in vehicle, making RP scenarios, streaming on Twitch, or just general gameplay just a little more enjoyable.